It is recommended that you localise your playable ad experiences to match your audience. This can increase engagement and therefore performance.

 - Once you have implemented your logic and included the necessary font files, you will need to set the alphabet for each font.

-Navigate to the Font tab (Luna Playable Window > Assets > Fonts) and select the font, inputting the alphabet of your choice.
+Navigate to the Font tab (Playable Plugin Window > Assets > Fonts) and select the font, inputting the alphabet of your choice.

-- Test your implementation, and upload to Luna Create Hub.
+- Test your implementation, and upload to Creative Suite.

 In order to make use of this API you will need to make use of the